dtudk/pythonsupport-page/docs/uninstall/macos/python.rst

 .. note::

-   If you are running python using miniconda, you will have to :ref:`uninstall miniconda <uninstall-conda>` to get rid of python.
+   If you are running Python using Miniconda, you will have to :ref:`uninstall Miniconda <uninstall-conda>` to get rid of Python.